CristianBurloiu/Final-Portfolio-Project-/README.md

 # Final-Portfolio-Project-
-This is the third project built for completing my coding internship
+This is the third project built for completing my coding traineeship.